Almond and coconut flour gluten free Dutch baby is fluffy and delicious. I don’t sweeten the batter at all, so you can add your own favorite topping.

 I suspect that Dutch babies are not Dutch at all but rather have a German origin.
 But wherever they originated from, they are delicious and a really fun breakfast!
 Admittedly, the wheat flour version is better and puffier than this gluten free version.
 But if it’s important to you to avoid wheat and gluten (it is to me), then these are a good, tasty option.

-Whether to add berries is up to you – since the batter is not as absorbent as wheat flour batter, I find that the juices released by the blueberries make the pancakes slightly soggy.
-My own preference is to serve the berries as a side, but my kids love them baked into the pancakes.
+Whether to add berries to this gluten free Dutch baby is up to you.
+Almond flour batter is not as absorbent as wheat flour batter.
+So I find that the juices released by the blueberries can make the Dutch baby slightly soggy.

 - 4 tablespoons unsalted butter, divided

 - 4 large eggs

 - 1 cup whole milk (or coconut milk)